Azure-Samples/serverless-chat-langchainjs/docs/tutorial/04-preparing-understanding-language-models.md

 > **Note:** if you decide to use the Azure OpenAI Service, you must fill out a request form to access the service.
 You can request access to the service by filling out the form [here](https://aka.ms/oaiapply).

-After creating your Azure account and being approved for the Azure OpenAI Service, we will proceed as follows:
+After creating your Azure account and being approved of the Azure OpenAI Service, we will continue as follows:

-> **Note:** Instead of Powershell, you can also use Git Bash or WSL to run the Azure Developer CLI commands.
+> **Note:** Instead of PowerShell, you can also use Git Bash or WSL to run the Azure Developer CLI commands.

 1. Return to the `main` branch of the project repository.
 2. Open a terminal at the root of the project.
 3. To deploy the application to Azure, run the command **run azd**.
 This will provision Azure resources, deploy the sample, and build the search index based on the files found in the **./data** folder.
 4. You will be prompted to select a base location for the resources.
 If you don't know which one to choose, you can select **eastus2**.
 5. By default, the OpenAI resource will be deployed to **eastus2**.
 You can set a different location with **azd env set AZURE_OPENAI_RESOURCE_GROUP_LOCATION <location>**.
-Currently only a short list of locations is accepted.
+Currently only a brief list of locations is accepted.
 That location list is based on the **[OpenAI model availability table](https://learn.microsoft.com/pt-br/azure/ai-services/openai/concepts/models#standard-deployment-model-availability)** and may become outdated as availability changes.

 The deployment process will only take a few minutes.
 Afterward, the URL of the web app will appear in the terminal.